Maryland is a great place to live, work and raise a family. Often

 Next door to our Nation's Capital.
 Come visit!

-has to offer for granted.
-As a kid, I grew up thinking that everyone had
+As a child, I grew up thinking that everyone had access to all the same types

-But my world was in for a big surprise when I moved to Southern California
+bowling and weekend crab feasts.
+But my world was in for a big surprise when

-and lived out there for sixteen years.
 I did enjoy my years in So.
-Cal, made
+Cal, made lots of friends, did different sort

-lots of friends, did different sort of things but my love for the east coast
+of activities, but my love for Maryland and the east coast sensibility never

-Californian's had never even heard of a "Crab
+shocked to learn that Californian's had never even heard of a

-Feast" or Old Bay or Duckpin
+"Crab Feast" or Old Bay Seasoning or

 Even though we lived in Santa Barbara, only one mile from the beach, I shlepped